-This warranty covers the cost of part(s) required to restore this product to proper operating condition and an allowance for labor when provided by a DESA Heating, LLC Authorized Service Center or a provider approved by DESA Heating, LLC.
-Warranty parts must be obtained through authorized dealers of this product and/or DESA Heating, LLC who will provide original factory replacement parts.
+This warranty is extended only to the original retail purchaser.
+This warranty covers the cost of part(s) required to restore this heater to proper operating condition and an allowance for labor when provided by a DESA Heating, LLC Authorized Service Center.
+Warranty part(s) MUST be obtained through authorized dealers of this product and/or DESA Heating, LLC who will provide original factory replacement parts.
 Failure to use original factory replacement parts voids this warranty.
+The heater MUST be installed by a qualified installer in accordance with all local codes and instructions furnished with the unit.